Progvice/mvc/README.md

 ## **Models**

 Models give developer easy way to control flow of data to database.
-Models are very easy to create when using JJCLI
+Models are very easy to create when using JJCLI commandline commands.